redhat-developer/devspaces-chectl/README.md

   --che-operator-image=che-operator-image
       Container image of the operator.
 This parameter is used only when the installer is the operator or OLM.

-  --cluster-monitoring
-      Enable cluster monitoring to scrape Red Hat OpenShift Dev Spaces metrics in Prometheus.
-      This parameter is used only when the platform is 'openshift'.

   --debug
-      Enables the debug mode for Red Hat OpenShift Dev Spaces server.
-To debug Red Hat OpenShift Dev Spaces server from localhost use 'server:debug' command.
+      'Enables the debug mode for Red Hat OpenShift Dev Spaces server.
+To debug Red Hat OpenShift Dev Spaces server from localhost use 'server:debug' command.'

   --devfile-registry-url=devfile-registry-url
       The URL of the external Devfile registry.